kilroy-code/rules/README.md

   }

 ```
 This converts length and each element of the array to a Rule, in which changes are tracked by other Rules.
-Now `parent.names` is properly updated to `C, D, E`.
+Now `parent.names` is properly updated to `AA, BB, C`.

-_I am considering additional magic.
+> _I am considering additional magic.
 In particular, there are several methods on Array.prototype that use a function to create a new copied array.
 I would like for each of these methods on rulified arrays to automatically produce a new rulified array in which the formula for each element is based on the function given by the application.
 Thus if an individual element of the original rulified array is changed, then the corresponding element of the copy - and only that element - will be reset.
 Demanding that element will compute a new value by applying the original formula to the new element of the original rulified array.
 The motivation for this is that I would like to be able to replace a child element and have various mirrors or views of those children update only one element.
-This matters when the tree is deep and something near the top is replaced (e.g., with new code)._
+This matters when the tree is deep and something near the top is replaced (e.g., with new code).
+On the other hand, I'm not convinced that rulified arrays are important for my use cases at all._

 ### Promises and `async` Rules